djanka2/blockSQP/README.md

   to the correct location of the qpOASES installation.

 * Compile blockSQP by calling `make`.
-This should produce a shared library `libblockSQP.so` in `lib`, as well as executable example problems in the `examples` folder.
+This should produce a shared library `libblockSQP.so` in `lib/`, as well as executable example problems in the `examples/` folder.

 Documentation
 =============
-Documentation for blockSQP is available under `doc/manual.pdf`.
+A user's manual for blockSQP is available under `doc/manual.pdf`.
-There is also some Doxygen source code documentation available that can be created by calling
+There is also Doxygen source code documentation available that can be created by calling

   doxygen doxyfileBLOCKSQP

-within the `doc` directory.
+within the `doc/` directory.

 Licensing